peter88213/nv_zim/docs/template/README.md

 # nv_zim

 The [novelibre](https://github.com/peter88213/novelibre/) Python program helps authors organize novels.
-*novelibre* is not meant as a tool for extensive story world building.
+Although it can take up characters, locations and items in order to trace their occurrence in the story, *novelibre* is not meant as a tool for extensive story world building.
 For describing, grouping and organizing the people, places and things in your story world, a desktop wiki is much better.